See detailed UDP and TCP endpoints listings

 In addition, it gives a more detailed and efficiently demonstrated subset of the Netstat program.
 TCPView provides the name of the process that owns the endpoint specifically on Windows Server 2008, Vista, and XP.
 This software can be an astounding alternative for CurrPorts and Netstat Viewer.

-TCPView is a program ideal for people who would like to know the backend of things on their computer.
-For instance, it lets you know what actually happens when an address is typed into a web browser, or when online games and antivirus applications are at play.
-In case you weren’t aware, a lot of Internet points such as web servers and DNS, routers, gateways, switches, etc. get to work whenever you initiate an action online.
+TCPView is a program ideal for people who are interested in knowing the backend of things on their computer.
+For instance, it informs you of what actually happens when an address is typed into a web browser, or when online games and antivirus applications are at play.
+A lot of internet points such as web servers and DNS, routers, gateways, switches, etc. get to work whenever you initiate an action online.
 The speed with which the output arrives depends on the nodes the signal is made to travel through.

 The lesser the nodes involved, the speedier the entire process.
-TCP is a free networking information tool that shows complete information about your PC’s TCP/UDP endpoints.
+This free-of-charge networking information tool shows you the complete information about your PC’s TCP/UDP endpoints.
 When you launch the program, a classic window opens up, comprising the main area where the processes get listed.
-The process list comes with a header that has titles for every column: protocol, process, remote address, local address and state.
-The interface is simple, easy to use and appropriately designed for what’s needed.
+The process list comes with a header that has titles for every column—protocol, process, remote address, local address, and state.
+The interface is simple, easy to use, and appropriately designed for what’s needed.